Relationships & Sex Education and Health Education

 - Enable children to make their own healthy choices.

 - Empower children to grow up happy, healthy and safe.

 At Fircroft, we were excited to learn of the introduction of RSE and immediately embarked upon a consultation process with the school community which took place between September 2019 and March 2020.
 The valuable input from Fircroft parents and carers helped to shape our approach to these subjects and arrive at our RSE policy, which you can read here.

 To support our teaching of RSE, we decided to use the highly-regarded scheme-of-work: ‘Teaching RSE with Confidence in Primary Schools’ created by the Christopher Winter Project (CWP).
 The scheme is used by many local schools and has been awarded the PSHE Association Quality Mark.

 RSE at Fircroft is taught within our own bespoke Personal, Social, Health and Economic Education (PSHE) curriculum and careful consideration has therefore been given to ensure the RSE lessons fit within our different PSHE themes.
 The CWP scheme is predominantly focussed upon the Relationships component of RSE with only one lesson (for Year 6) being designated as a Sex Education one.
 The biological aspects of RSE are taught within the science curriculum.
 With the exception of the Year 6 lesson, which parents have the right to excuse children from, all RSE learning is compulsory.
 Please refer to our policy for further details.

 We strongly value the continuing engagement of parents and carers with our RSE curriculum and recognise the importance of a partnership approach in ensuring pupils get the most from this area of their learning and development.
 We will therefore always inform parents of upcoming learning in RSE to enable discussion of the content at home.
-Please see below for information regarding lesson content for Year groups starting their RSE learning in the autumn.
+Please see below for information regarding lesson content for all year groups.